ceph/ceph/doc/install/hardware-recommendations.rst

 petabyte-scale cluster, failure of an OSD disk should be an expectation, not an exception.
 System administrators will appreciate PGs recovering from a ``degraded`` state to an ``active + clean`` state as rapidly as possible, with price / performance tradeoffs taken into consideration.
+Additionally, some deployment tools  (e.g., Dell's Crowbar) deploy with five different networks, but employ VLANs to make hardware and network cabling more manageable.
+VLANs using 802.1q protocol require VLAN-capable NICs and Switches.
+The added hardware expense may be offset by the operational cost savings for network setup and maintenance.
+When using VLANs to handle VM traffic between between the cluster and compute stacks (e.g., OpenStack, CloudStack, etc.), it is also worth considering using 10G Ethernet.
+Top-of-rack routers for each network also need to be able to communicate with spine routers that have even faster throughput--e.g.,  40Gbps to 100Gbps.

+Your server hardware should have a Baseboard Management Controller (BMC).
+Administration and deployment tools may also use BMCs extensively, so consider the cost/benefit tradeoff of an out-of-band network for administration.
-Top-of-rack routers for each network need to  be able to communicate with spine routers that have even faster throughput--e.g.,  40Gbps to 100Gbps.
-Some experts suggest using a third NIC per host for a management  network (e.g., hypervisor SSH access, VM image uploads, management sockets, etc.),  and potentially a fourth NIC per host to handle VM traffic between between the cluster  and compute stacks (e.g., OpenStack, CloudStack, etc.).
-Running three or four  logical networks may seem like overkill, but each traffic path represents a  potential capacity, throughput and/or performance bottleneck that you should  carefully consider before deploying a large scale data cluster.
+Hypervisor SSH access, VM image uploads, OS image installs, management sockets, etc. can impose significant loads on a network.
+Running three networks may seem like overkill, but each traffic path represents a potential capacity, throughput and/or performance bottleneck that you should carefully consider before deploying a large scale data cluster.

 Failure Domains
 ===============